Prime Minister of the Palestinian National Authority

-The prime minister of the Palestinian National Authority was the position of the official head of government of the Palestinian Authority government, which operated between 2003 and January 2013, when it was officially transformed into the State of Palestine.
+The prime minister of the Palestinian National Authority was the position of the official head of government of the Palestinian Authority government, which operated between March 2003 and January 2013, when it was officially transformed into the State of Palestine.
 Some still refer to the position of the prime minister of the Gaza Strip as the prime minister of the Palestinian National Authority.

 The Prime Minister's Office was created in 2003 to manage day-to-day activities of the Palestinian government, which had previously been performed by Yasser Arafat.
 The position was created because both Israel and the United States refused to negotiate directly with Arafat.
 The executive structure of the government lies under the president of the Palestinian National Authority.